openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 before buying.  `Armbian's <https://forum.armbian.com/>`_ or `openmediavault's <https://forum.openmediavault.org/>`_ forums may be of assistance, along with Internet product reviews.
-*When considering an SBC as a primary NAS server for home use, note that support for SBC's is for **the current openmediavault release only**.
+*When considering an SBC as a primary NAS server for home use, note that support for SBC's is for* **the current openmediavault release only**.
-Accordingly, SBC users should read the ending cautionary note in Operating System Backup.*
+*Accordingly, SBC users should read the ending cautionary note in* `Operating System Backup`_ .

 Raspberry PI's
 ^^^^^^^^^^^^^^